tinacms/tina.io/content/docs/drafts/drafts-field.md

 id: '/docs/drafts/draft-fields'
 ---

-> NOTE: Drafts are in an initial stage.
-While this while these methods of drafts will be supported, our final version of drafts will be easier to use and will require less setup.
+Adding a "Draft Field" is one approach to handling "drafts" in TinaCMS

-## What is "A draft field"?
+## What is a "Draft Field"?

-Draft fields are just boolean fields that can be used to indicate whether a document is a draft or not.
-There is nothing special about draft fields are they are not treaded any differently then any other boolean fields.
+"Draft Fields" are just simply fields that can be used to indicate whether a document is a draft or not.
+There is nothing special about draft fields, are they are not treated any differently then any other boolean field.

 ### Setting up a draft field

-The field can be added to the top level fields of a collection.
+The "draft" field can be added to the top level fields of a collection.

 ```ts
 const schema = defineSchema({